 - There are banks and ATMs in case you need to withdraw or exchange money.

 San Juan del Sur may not appeal to everyone, but underneath the surface of this party beach town, there is a lot to enjoy beyond the bars.
-This 3 day itinerary in San Juan del Sur will give you a taste of what a touristic beach town in Nicaragua is like.
+This 3 day itinerary in San Juan del Sur will give you a taste of what a touristic beach town in Nicaragua is like and that even non-partiers and families can have a great time.

 Read more itineraries and travel expenses here!